reisack/CodingameFileGenerator/README.md

 # Codingame File Generator

-A CLI application for generating a unique C# file containing all C# code on a specified folder.
+A CLI for generating a unique C# file containing all C# code from a specified folder.
 So you can use it for generate your app code in one file and submit it to a Codingame puzzle.

 ## Command line arguments